 Discovering...

-Morocco sits at the crossroads of three biogeographic regions: the Western Palearctic, the Afrotropical, and the Saharan-Arabian.
-This position, combined with habitats ranging from 4,000-metre mountain peaks to coastal wetlands, ancient forests to the world's largest hot desert, gives the country an extraordinary avifauna of over 480 recorded species.
+Morocco sits at the junction of three biogeographic zones: the Western Palearctic, the Afrotropical, and the Saharan-Arabian.
+Habitats range from 4,000-metre alpine peaks to coastal wetlands, ancient cedar forests to the northern fringe of the world's largest hot desert.
+That diversity of terrain, compressed into a country smaller than Texas, produces an avifauna of over 480 recorded species.

-For European birders, Morocco offers familiar migrants alongside genuine African and desert species impossible to see further north.
-For North American visitors, every bird is new and exciting.
-The country is also the last stronghold of the Northern Bald Ibis, a critically endangered species that has disappeared from everywhere else except a reintroduction project in Spain.
+For European birders, Morocco delivers familiar migrants alongside genuine African and desert species that are impossible to see further north.
+For North American visitors, every species is unfamiliar and the learning curve is half the thrill.
+The country is also the last stronghold of the Northern Bald Ibis, a critically endangered species that has disappeared from everywhere else on earth outside a small reintroduction project in southern Spain.

-Practical factors make Morocco especially appealing: short flights from Europe, well-maintained roads connecting key sites, affordable accommodation and food, a growing network of skilled local birding guides, and a tourism infrastructure that makes multi-site itineraries straightforward.
-A focused 10-day trip can realistically record 200+ species.
+Practical factors reinforce Morocco's appeal: short flights from European capitals, well-maintained roads connecting major birding sites, a growing network of skilled local birding guides, affordable accommodation and food, and a tourism infrastructure that makes multi-habitat itineraries straightforward.
+A focused 10-day trip covering coast, mountains, and desert can realistically record 200+ species.

 480+